 The following table detailssede vacante periods in excess of a year:

-The termsede vacante can be applied to Catholic dioceses, archdioceses, andeparchies outside of Rome.
-In such cases, this means that the particular diocesanbishop orarchbishop has either died, resigned, been transferred to a different diocese or archdiocese, or lost his office and a successor has not yet beeninstalled or assumed office.
-If there is acoadjutor bishop for the diocese, then this period does not take place, as the coadjutor bishop or archbishop immediately succeeds to theepiscopal see.
+The termsede vacante can be applied to Catholic dioceses, archdioceses, andeparchies other than the Papacy when abishop orarchbishop has died, resigned, been transferred, or lost his office.
+If there is acoadjutor bishop for the diocese, the coadjutor bishop immediately succeeds to theepiscopal see and no period ofsede vacante occurs.

-Vicars general and episcopal vicars lose their powerssede vacante if they are not bishops or archbishops;[17] the vicars that are themselves having both positions retain the powers they had before the see fell vacant, which they are to exercise under the authority of the administrator.[18]
-However, vicar generals retain their duties and responsibilities of the office—specifically duringsede vacante serving as right-hand to thediocesan orapostolic administrator to establish continuity—until the succeeding bishop is installed or assumes office on a diocese.
+Vicars general and episcopal vicars who serve as a bishop's deputy lose their ability to exercise the bishop's executive powers duringsede vacante;[17] a vicar general who is himself a bishop retains the powers of his own office, to exercise under the authority of the administrator.[18]
+However, vicar generals retain the duties and responsibilities of the office duringsede vacante, serving alongside thediocesan orapostolic administrator to maintain continuity until the succeeding bishop is installed or assumes office on a diocese.

-Additionally, the administrator may not sit on thecathedra even if he is a bishop or an archbishop, as it symbolizes the office of a full-time or mainstay prelate, and the former only serves as the temporary head of a diocese while a successor is not yet installed into office.
+The administrator may not sit on thecathedra – the vacant seat itself – even if he is himself a bishop or archbishop, as he is not the bishopof the vacant see.
 He may only use a chair reserved for the main celebrant of a Mass.

 The termsede vacante is also used in theAnglican Communion, including in the canon law of theChurch of England.[22]
 When a diocesan see is vacant, its temporalities vest in theCrown as guardian, including the bishop's right of patronage tobenefices.
 The exercise of this is termed the Crown'ssede vacante patronage.[23]
 It is also used in other contexts where there is a vacancy in a see.[24][25][26]